Math 446 Real Analysis I Fall 2014, Prof. Mark Janeba

 up with the concepts and definitions already covered.
 It is vital

 that students do so.
+See also the "Workload" section below.
 The occasional "pop" quiz on definitions and theorems

 (see Quizzes above) and class discussion will